pouchdb-community/transform-pouch/README.md

 There are a few different use cases for this:

-* Encrypt and decript sensitive document fields
+* Encrypt and decrypt sensitive document fields
-* Compress and uncompress large content before storing
+* Compress and uncompress large content to avoid hitting storage limits
 * Remove fields, add fields, or massage user-provided fields

 Usage
 ----------

-To use this plugin, include it after `pouchdb.js` in your HTML page:
+To use this plugin, include the `pouchdb.filter-pouch.js` file (available in `dist/`) after `pouchdb.js` in your HTML page:

 ```html
 <script src="pouchdb.js"></script>